rafaelrpinto/dynamodb-store/README.md

 The `dynamoConfig` can be optional if the following environment variables are set: **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY** and **AWS_REGION**.
 Any other property from the [AWS.DynamoDB constructor](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property) can be informed in this structure.

-The `touchInterval` property prevents that every request results on a table write by setting an interval between touches of a session.
-By default the interval is 30 seconds.
+The `touchInterval` property defines how ofter requests should update the time to live of a session.
+This property is important to avoid unnecessary table writes.
+By default the interval allows one touch every 30 seconds. `touchInterval` = 0 will cause a touch on every request.

 The `ttl` property is optional and represents the server-side controlled time to live of the sessions (in ms).
 See more below.